Malta

 4. Gozo Island

-Planning to take a tour of Gozo’s sites may be better than exploring on your own because the taxi services on the island will shamelessly gouge you if you try to go see these things yourself.
-There are buses but with the rural aspect you would need plenty of time and a flexible attitude to explore in that way.
+Planning to line up a local run tour of Gozo’s sites may be better than exploring on your own because the taxi services on the island will shamelessly gouge you if you try to go see these things yourself.
+There are buses but with the rural aspect, you would need plenty of time and a flexible attitude to explore in that way.

 5. Boat Tours & Water Excursions

-Comino Island and Popeye Village Tours are popular offerings for local tours by boat and absolutely worth it, but it is essential to book ahead of time.
-Many of Malta’s most exquisite diversions can only be enjoyed from the water so I can’t stress enough to research, make your selection and book well before your trip as the options left for last minute excursions are terrible.
+Comino Island and Popeye Village Tours are popular offerings for local tours by boat and are absolutely worth it, but it is essential to book ahead of time.
+Many of Malta’s most exquisite diversions can only be enjoyed from the water so I can’t stress enough to research, make your selection, and book well before your trip as the options left for last-minute excursions are terrible.

 6. Archeological Sites